peter-mwovi/peter-mwovi/README.md

-<p align="center">I'm Peter Mwovi, a software developer specialized in Frontend.
+<p align="center">I'm Peter Mwovi, a software developer specialized in Front-end.
 I have a strong enthusiasm for creating attractive and functional interfaces using technologies like HTML, CSS, and JavaScript.
 Currently, I'm focused on learning and mastering the latest trends in Frontend development.</p>

 ### <p align="center">Technical Skills</p>